Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 Pieces of cut Okonomiyaki at Sometaro in Tokyo, Japan

-Return to Asakusa via the Azuma Bridge, a great vantage point of the Tokyo skyline and Sumida River (and make a stop on the 22nd floor of the Asahi Brewery Building if you didn’t go up SkyTree).
+Return to Asakusa via the Azuma Bridge, a great vantage point of the Tokyo skyline and Sumida River.
 Eat dinner at Sometaro Okonomiyaki, where you can make your own savory pancakes in a comfortable lounge, or go to Hoppy Street for a hot bowl of stew and a cold beer.

 Denki Bran Electric Brandy and Liter of Beer at Kamiya Bar in Tokyo, Japan

 Swing by the historic Kamiya Bar for a classic after-dinner cocktail, Denki Bran.
-End the night back at Sensoji Temple, which is beautifully illuminated at night.
+End the evening back at Sensoji Temple, which is beautifully illuminated at night.

-Day 10: Japan Kawaii Culture and Epic Tokyo Nightlife
+Day 10: Japan Kawaii Culture and Tokyo Nightlife

 Skyline views from Tokyo Metropolitan Government Building in Tokyo, Japan